programmatordev/kirby-starter/README.md

 `STEP 1`

-Download this project to a directory of your choosing.
+Download this project to a directory of your choice.

 `STEP 2`

 Open the `.ddev/config.yaml` file and update the `name` property to match your project's name.
 This setting determines the domain for your local environment.

-For example, if you set `name` to `kirby-project`, your local domain will be `https://kirby-project.ddev.site`.
+For example, if you set `name` to `my-project`, your local domain will be `https://my-project.ddev.site`.

 `STEP 3`